sms1097/Business-Chatbot/README.md

 # Business-Chatbot
 This is a basic example for a chat bot that could serve as an interface between customers and a store.
 The specific example uses the conext of a gym, but this could easily be extended for other businesses.
 The data was limited, it's all data I wrote myself based upon gym FAQs in my area.
-Other than getting more data there are a few areas of improvement I've been thinking about with chatbots.

 ### Brief Overview of Model Approach
 This model learns to identify topics and randomly returns a response that is appropriate for the topic identified.
 The topics can be view in the `intents.json` file in the data folder.
 The data was pre-processed by tokenizing and lemmatizing the data, then feeding through an RNN.
 The model trained then predicts the topic and returns a resonse.